keri/prsInteractive/README.md

 # RUN HPC WORKLOW

-## setup environment variables, cleans input files for use in analysis, and creates and activate conda environment
+## Pre step: setup environment variables, cleans input files for use in analysis, and creates and activate conda environment

-#### output of this step:
+### output of this step:

-##### Directory prsInteractive/results/ will contain:
+#### Directory prsInteractive/results/ will contain:

 + participant_environment.csv
 + participant_hla.csv